sergeinack3/PowerEduc/local/readme.txt

 files that actually include the config.php!

 Examples:
-* disable one specific moodle page without code modification
+* disable one specific powereduc page without code modification
 * alter page parameters on the fly